 Google Images search works in a similar way like a regular web search.
 If the bot can crawl, index and understand what your images represent, then they can be ranked.

 You don’t forget about the words – keywords

 Keywords are the words and phrases which people type into Google or another search engine to find what they are looking for.
-Some keywords might be getting a hundred thousand unique searches a day, others just a few.
+Some keywords might be getting a hundred thousand unique searches a day.
+Others just a few.
 Popular keywords are very competitive online since many businesses are trying to gain traffic from them.
 Choosing very popular and generic keywords such as photography, landscape photography, cityscape photography can bring a lot of searches but… At the same time, it would require a lot of work on the content to get it highly ranked.
-More specific keywords, such as, for example, ‘photo Verona‘, ’Berlin wall photo‘ may as well attract a great number of visitors with a greater chance for those who are specifically interested in your picture or… just want to steal it.
+More specific keywords, such as, for example, ‘photo Verona‘, ’Berlin wall photo‘ may as well attract a great number of visitors.
+Visitors with a greater chance for those who are specifically interested in your picture or… just want to steal it.
 The well-chosen keyword is what makes your photos prone to getting stolen.

 One of the most common tools for picking the right keywords is Google Keyword Research Tool.
-This tool will give you an overview of how many online users are searching for a keyword so that you can have a clue on how effective certain keyword might be.
+This tool will give you an overview of how many online users are searching for a keyword.
+That way you can have a clue on how effective certain keyword might be.

 Photos with precise and accurate keywords, phrases of location or accompanied by a lot of text connected to the subject of the photo automatically perform very well on Google.
 It does not require much time or effort to find them.
 You can read more about it on many SEO blogs.